Negotiation

 Core concept: Consciously imagine yourself in the counterpart's situation, then vocalize their perspective to create trust and openness.

-Why it works: When people feel understood, brain chemistry shifts toward trust and cooperation.
-Empathy short-circuits defensive reactions and opens the door to genuine dialogue.
-It is not agreement -- you can understand their position while advocating for your own.
+Why it works: When people feel understood, brain chemistry shifts toward trust and cooperation, short-circuiting defensive reactions.
+Empathy is not agreement -- you can understand their position while advocating your own.

 Key insights: